 Since HCV is a rare disorder in children, the AAP and the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition recommend that a physician who has experience with Pediatric HCV infection should evaluate children with HCV.
-This is usually a Pediatric Hepatologist.
+This is usually a Pediatric Gastroenterologist or Hepatologist.
 Most children with HCV have no obvious symptoms or outward effects from HCV.
 Children with HCV should have ongoing monitoring of growth and nutrition.
-They should have assessment of their viral load and determination of the hepatitis C virus.');" onmouseout="exit();">genotype of their HCV virus.
-They should have periodic screening of liver function by blood tests and at least for those with significant liver disease, periodic screening for liver cancer.
-Most children have intermittently elevated AST and ALT (liver enzymes).
+They should have assessment of their viral load and determination of their hepatitis C virus genotype .
+They should have periodic screening of liver function by blood tests and for those with significant liver disease, periodic screening for liver cancer.
+Most children have intermittently mildly elevated AST and ALT (liver enzymes).
 While some children with high AST and ALT will have aggressive liver disease, some children can have aggressive liver disease without major abnormalities in their AST and ALT.
 Liver biopsy is currently the best tool for assessment of scarring in the liver in children.
 There are new methods of determining the degree of scarring in the liver in children that are under study.

 Children with HCV should receive the hepatitis A and B vaccines.
 They should receive an annual influenza vaccine.

 Families and children should be educated on the risk of HCV transmission and the techniques for avoiding blood exposure such as avoiding sharing toothbrushes, razors and nail clippers and the use of gloves to clean up blood.

 Are there any restrictions recommended for children with HCV?